jim-schwoebel/youtube_scrape/README.md

     what is the playlist id?
     ...

 This then makes a playlist from all the playlist ids.
+Note that only the first 100 in each playlist will be added to the playlist.
+Also, don't worry about duplicate video links in similar playlists (e.g. cnn videos); we take care of this by making sure no duplicate links go into the playlist.

 # downloading playlists generated